fslev/cucumber-jutils-tutorial/Readme.md

 - Defined steps should be simple and reusable.
 Otherwise, you will end up writing both Java code and Gherkin syntax for each scenario
 - One step should do two things: call an API and compare response
 - Log scenario steps (Ex: log API call details; log compared values)
-- Use comprehensive helper methods as much as possible (Ex: a single method which calls an API, compares the response and also logs the whole thing)
+- Use helper methods as much as possible (Ex: a single method which calls an API, compares the response and also logs the whole thing)

 <a name="run-maven"></a>
 ## Run Cucumber tests with Maven in serial or parallel mode